schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

 = 1.5.3 =
+In this release, a good set of enhancements has been added, also introduced new Schema type Blog, which markup your Blog posts page automatically.
+Also added integration for Genesis Framework.
+Please, update the plugin on your website now to get the new enhancements.

+= 1.5.3 =
 In this release, a better support added to AMP pages, now the plugin will work on post types enabled AMP pages if found, and present Schema type by ref post meta saved in each post.
 Also added support Schema markup for comments.
 Please, update the plugin on your website now to get the new enhancements.